Kenosha, Wisconsin: 20th century

+Like other Rust Belt cities, Kenosha deindustrialized in the 1980s, causing it to gradually transition into a services-based economy.
+In the 2010s, the city and surrounding county have benefited from an expanding economy and increased job growth.

 In 1973, residents in the Town of Pleasant Prairie sought to have territory annexed and rezoned to allow for the industrial development of agricultural property.
 In the ensuing legal battle between Kenosha and Pleasant Prairie, the town accused the city of improperly coercing or bribing agricultural property owners to file for rezoning and annexation in order to obtain city water and electric services that could not be provided by the town.
 The town argued that industrial development would jeopardize the town's residential nature.
 The court found the annexation proper, with no illicit bribes or improper conduct by the city.